Academic Policy 1405.11

 - Suspension Pending Dismissal Proceedings

 The APT Committee shall serve as the hearing committee for dismissal cases.
-If a member of the APT Committee is from the same department as the faculty member requesting the hearing, that member shall not serve on the hearing committee for that case.
-Upon receipt from the Chancellor of a copy of the statement of grounds for dismissal, accompanied by the individual's answer thereto, the chair of the hearing committee shall conduct hearings and recommend a course of action as described below. - Committee Proceedings
+If a member of the APT Committee is from the same department as the faculty member requesting the hearing, or has a conflict of interest with respect to the faculty member, that member shall not serve on the hearing committee for that case.
+Likewise, no faculty member shall serve who has been subject to recent discipline for misconduct, such as a written reprimand or suspension.
+Upon receipt from the Chancellor of a copy of the statement of grounds for dismissal, accompanied by the individual's answer thereto, the chair of the hearing committee shall conduct hearings and recommend a course of action as described below.

 - The committee shall proceed by considering, before the time of the hearing, the statement